Author: Zofia Knorek

 - Dr. Joseph Levine’s Guide for Writing a Funding Proposal

 The proposal I shared wasn’t funded--a bummer for sure, but also an astonishingly normal outcome.
 At the end of the day, you can and will pour hours of your time and emotional energy into an exciting proposal that won’t get funded.
 It’s an unfortunate truth that there will always be more good ideas than there are dollars to support those good ideas.
 Don’t be afraid to get creative and scrappy in pursuit of your wonders!
-I haven’t been able to do all the work I proposed in my unfunded fellowship application, but I have been able to do some of it with modification.
+I haven’t been able to do all of the work I proposed in my unfunded fellowship application, but I have been able to do some of it with modification.
 The reality is that you’ll never do exactly what you propose, anyway; adaptations are always necessary to some degree.
 Even if your proposal isn’t funded and the idea withers (also a normal outcome), at worst you’ve expanded your writing experience, and likely became a better writer in the process.

 Questions?
 Requests for content to cover in future posts?
 Have a resource you think everyone should know about?
 Join the discussion with the #CoastalResearchGrants hashtag.